actyralf/reac-component-testing-bo-web-23-1/README.md

-# React Component Testing: Demo Start
+# React Component Testing: Demo End

-This is the starter of the React Component Testing demo.
+This is the end of the React Component Testing demo.

 ## Development

-### CodeSandbox

-Select the "Browser" tab to view this project.
-If this project contains tests, select the "Tests" tab to check your progress.

-> 💡 Please note that Next.js support on CodeSandbox is not great.

 ### Local development